-The mix of wood textures and geometric design of this front entrance creates a striking effect, with the oversized stud detailing giving the property a slightly industrial feel.
-The simple outdoor plants add a touch of nature and life to a space that may otherwise be devoid of nature and look to harsh.
-Overall, the mix of plants with industrial details creates a contemporary look.
+A mix of wood textures and geometric design creates a striking effect.
+Oversized stud detailing will also give a slightly industrial feel.
+Simple outdoor plants add a touch of nature and life to a space that may otherwise be devoid of nature and look to harsh.
+Overall, a mix of plants with industrial details creates a contemporary look.

 If you’re the kind of person who loves growing your own fruit, veggies and herbs, then this is the option for you.
 Create beautiful planters boxes with timber retaining walls.
 From there, you can add in all of the plants that you desire – just don’t forget to water them!